Sean Murphy Player Props: Braves vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks third in the league with a collective 9.6 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings put together by the Twins pitching staff ranks second in MLB.

-- The Twins have the third-ranked team ERA among all league pitching staffs (3.65).
+- The Twins' 3.68 team ERA ranks fourth across all league pitching staffs.

-- Twins pitchers combine to allow 79 home runs (one per game), the sixth-fewest in the league.
+- The Twins allow the 10th-fewest home runs in baseball (84 total, one per game).

+- Maeda (1-4 with a 6.86 ERA and 22 strikeouts in 21 2/3 innings pitched) makes the start for the Twins, his sixth of the season.

-- The right-hander's last time out was on Thursday against the Boston Red Sox, when he tossed nine scoreless innings while allowing three hits.
+- The right-hander last pitched on Friday against the Detroit Tigers, when he threw five scoreless innings while giving up three hits.

+- In five games this season, the 35-year-old has amassed an ERA of 6.86, with 9.4 strikeouts per nine innings.
+Opponents are batting .299 against him.

 © 2023 Data Skrive.
 All rights reserved.